Tennessee Volunteers: Overview

-The Hill is another highly memorable aspect about UT because since the 19th century, The Hill has been symbolic of higher education in the state of Tennessee.
-The university, founded in 1794 as Blount College, moved to "The Hill" in 1828 and quickly grew around it.
+The Hill is another aspect about UT because since the 19th century, The Hill has been associated with higher education in the state of Tennessee.
+The university, founded in 1794 as Blount College, moved to The Hill in 1828 and quickly grew around it.
 The main part of UT's old campus stands on this rise above the north shore of the Tennessee River.
 Neyland Stadium sprawls at the base of The Hill, between it and the River.
-The Vol Navy is one of the most unusual experiences for a game day at any school because only UT, the University of Pittsburgh, and the University of Washington are adjacent to major bodies of water.
-Today, approximately 200 boats of all shapes and sizes make up this giant floating tailgate party on the river every fall, and boats begin arriving days in advance of home games.
+The Vol Navy is a distinctive feature of game day because the University of Tennessee, the University of Pittsburgh, and the University of Washington are adjacent to major bodies of water.
+Today, approximately 200 boats of various sizes form a floating tailgate party on the river every fall, and boats begin arriving days in advance of home games.

-The "Pride of the Southland" is one of the most recognizable bands in the country and has represented the state of Tennessee for the last 50 years at eleven Presidential Inaugurations, from Dwight D. Eisenhower to Barack Obama's first inauguration.
+The "Pride of the Southland" has represented the state of Tennessee for the last 50 years at eleven Presidential Inaugurations, from Dwight D. Eisenhower to Barack Obama's first inauguration.
 The band has also made more than 40 bowl appearances, including the Sugar Bowl, Astro Bluebonnet Bowl, Citrus Bowl, Gator Bowl, Hall of Fame Bowl, Garden State Bowl, Sun Bowl, Liberty Bowl, Peach Bowl, Fiesta Bowl, Cotton Bowl, Orange Bowl, and the Rose Bowl.
 One of the most notable college fighting songs in the country is the beloved Rocky Top, the unofficial fighting song for the Vols, which has become a ritual for every sport at UT to play at games.